Socrates

 The Death of Socrates, Jacques-Louis David

-Socrates gained a certain following in the Hellenistic world following his martyrdom, however, the main area in which his dialogues proliferated were during Alexander’s conquests and among certain influential Romans who had taken certain rites.
-It is obvious in how Alexander the Great pursued conquest that he adhered to the ideas of the Republic rigidly.
+Socrates gained a following in the Hellenistic world following his martyrdom.
+However, the primary proliferation of his dialogues occurred during Alexander’s conquests and among certain influential Romans who had taken certain rites.
+It is evident in how Alexander the Great pursued conquest that he adhered rigidly to the ideas of the Republic.

 XANTHIPPE

 Xanthippe was the wife of Socrates.
-As with everything that the great philosopher embarked on, Xenophon claims Socrates chose her as she was the most difficult, witty and irascible woman in Athens known for causing public disputes and dismissing philosophers as idle do-nothings, meaning that in the opinion of many just to be with her was an arduous task.
-She was also strongly independent with little desire to fulfil a typical role.
+As with everything the great philosopher embarked on, Xenophon claims Socrates chose her because she was the most difficult, witty, and irascible woman in Athens—known for causing public disputes and dismissing philosophers as idle do-nothings.
+In the opinion of many, just being with her was an arduous task.
+She was also strongly independent, with little desire to fulfill a typical role.

-Socrates was ambitious, however, and broke himself off from the path of many men who choose ease or luxury in the most intimate matters.
+Socrates was ambitious, however, and broke from the path of many men who choose ease or luxury in intimate matters.
 Philosophy for him was incarnated in his interactions with his wife.
-His commitment to understanding the morality and character of people even extended to the most private sphere in wedding Xanthippe, sometimes with quite comic effects:
+His commitment to understanding the morality and character of people extended even into the most private sphere, in wedding Xanthippe—with sometimes comic effects:

 When Xanthippe first scolded him and then drenched him with water, his rejoinder was, “Did I not say that Xanthippe’s thunder would end in rain?”
 2

-Another account by Athenaeus involved her smashing a cake that Alcibiades sent to his master, and Socrates’ response was to say “well, now you won’t have any of it either.”
+Another account by Athenaeus involved her smashing a cake that Alcibiades sent to Socrates, and his response was, “Well, now you won’t have any of it either.”

 painting depicting Socrates with his two wives

-Yet scarcely understood as it was to others, he could see the refinement of Xanthippes’ mind and the luster of eternal loyalty behind her unpredictable temperament.
-Showing their eternal love and care for one another, it was her who was with him and by his side, lamenting the situation.
+Though scarcely understood by others, Socrates could see the refinement of Xanthippe’s mind and the luster of eternal loyalty behind her unpredictable temperament.
+Showing their eternal love and care for one another, it was she who remained by his side, lamenting the situation.

-His novel approach to women is summarized in the parallel of his wife:
+His novel approach to women is summarized in this passage:

 ἡ δὲ λαμβάνουσα ἅμα τε ὠρχεῖτο καὶ ἀνερρίπτει δονουμένους συντεκμαιρομένη ὅσον ἔδει ῥιπτεῖν ὕψος ὡς ἐν ῥυθμῷ δέχεσθαι αὐτούς.